twibiral/obsidian-execute-code/README.md

 ## Global Code Injection and Reusing Code Blocks

 Sometimes it is helpful to have code that is executed before or after each other block of the same language.
-This plugin supports this in two ways:
+This plugin supports this in a few different ways:

 ### Global Injection in the Settings